The Exact WKB analysis for asymmetric scalar preheating: Bosonic preheating and the Stokes phenomena

 A free complex scalar field $\phi$ can be written using two independent real scalar fields $\varphi_1$ and $\varphi_2$;

 The conventional quantization of the complex scalar field assumes $\omega_\mathbf{k}\equiv\omega_\mathbf{1k}=\omega_\mathbf{2k}$ to define the creation and the annihilation operators as

-where in the last result we have used $k,x$ instead of $\mathbf{k},\mathbf{x}$.
+where in the last result we have used four-dimensional $k$.
 In this formalism, the creation and annihilation operators of the complex scalar field are defined by

-We will see why these ``normal'' definitions are causing trouble in our case.
+The above definitions are used to define asymptotic states.
+We will see why these definitions are causing trouble in our case.

 Let us first examine the validity of the primary assumption $\omega_\mathbf{1k}=\omega_\mathbf{2k}$.
-To define the matter and the antimatter states for the asymptotic states, CP-violating interactions are supposed to vanish for $t=\pm \infty$.
-In these limits, the conventional definitions of the creation and the annihilation operators are valid.
+To define the matter and the antimatter states for the asymptotic states, we consider the case in which CP-violating interactions vanish at $t=\pm \infty$.
+The above definitions of the creation and the annihilation operators are valid in those limits.
 On the other hand, due to the CP-violating interaction, the above states could be mixed during preheating, and there is no reason to believe in $\omega_\mathbf{1k}=\omega_\mathbf{2k}$.
-If one uses the above definitions for the calculation, a spurious condition $\omega_\mathbf{1k}=\omega_\mathbf{2k}$ could be imposed implicitly.
-We will see more details on this point.